This post contains affiliate links. If you purchase anything through them, Pliersman may earn some commission at no extra cost to you

 Other attractive features of the Lenox pliers wrench include the hardened steel construction, scale on the channel for precise adjustment, and the thin profile jaws.
 All these features add to the tool’s versatility.
 The tool also has a chrome finish to prevent corrosion.
 But that does not mean that you can leave the tool outside.

-Lenox pliers wrench perfect for handymen, DIYers, weekend warriors, and backyard mechanics who cannot afford the German-made Knipex plier wrench.
+Overall, Lenox pliers wrench is a perfect choice for handymen, DIYers, weekend warriors, and backyard mechanics who cannot afford the German-made Knipex plier wrench.
 It is also not a bad option for professionals who want a 10-inch adjustable wrench that can open wider than 2 inches.

 If you would like to try it, you can find it on Amazon, Lowes, and other popular tool stores.
 I have put an Amazon link for the Lenox Pliers Wrench below so you can check it out and compare it with Knipex pliers wrench or Channellock 415.